Massachusetts Avenue (Washington, D.C.): Route description

 The main section of Massachusetts Avenue begins at 19th Street Southeast, just to the west of the former District of Columbia General Hospital site and one block north of Congressional Cemetery.
-At elevation with respect to the hospital, Massachusetts Avenue commands a view of the Anacostia River.
+At the hospital, Massachusetts Avenue commands a view of the Anacostia River.
 It proceeds in a northwesterly direction crosstown.
-At Lincoln Park the road enters Northeast D.C. and the neighborhood of Capitol Hill.
-After briefly converging with Columbus Circle as it curves around Union Station, Massachusetts enters Northwest D.C. in a rapidly changing neighborhood which has transitioned from earlier blight and decay to in the 21st century developing numerous high-rise apartment complexes.
-In the tradition of the acronym SoHo, realtors sometimes give this area the moniker NoMa (North of Massachusetts Avenue).
+At 14th Street SE, it enters the neighborhood of Capitol Hill and Lincoln Park in Northeast Washington, D.C.

+After briefly converging with Columbus Circle as it curves around Washington Union Station, Massachusetts Avenue enters Northwest Washington, D.C. in a rapidly changing neighborhood which has transitioned from earlier blight and decay to in the 21st century developing numerous high-rise apartment complexes.
+In the tradition of the acronym SoHo in Manhattan, realtors sometimes refer to this area as NoMa, standing for north of Massachusetts Avenue.

-It intersects with Interstate 395 (which runs underground at that point) at H Street NW, and passes over Mount Vernon Square in front of the Walter E. Washington Convention Center.
+It intersects with Interstate 395, which runs underground at that point, at H Street NW, and passes over Mount Vernon Square in front of the Walter E. Washington Convention Center.
 Continuing northwest, Massachusetts enters an underpass below Thomas Circle at 14th and M Streets NW, before curving around Scott Circle at 16th and N Streets NW; this is considered the starting point of Embassy Row.

 Massachusetts Avenue passes through the inner ring of Dupont Circle and curves north at Sheridan Circle, paralleling Rock Creek to Belmont Road NW.
-After crossing Rock Creek over the Charles C. Glover Bridge, it curves around the United States Naval Observatory and Number One Observatory Circle, the official residence of the Vice President of the United States, which forms the southwest boundary of the Massachusetts Heights neighborhood.
-The Washington National Cathedral, located at the intersection of Mass and Wisconsin Avenues, is usually considered the end of Embassy Row.
+After crossing Rock Creek over Charles C. Glover Memorial Bridge, it curves around the United States Naval Observatory and Number One Observatory Circle, the official residence of the vice President of the United States, which forms the southwest boundary of the Massachusetts Heights neighborhood.
+Washington National Cathedral, located at the intersection of Massachusetts and Wisconsin Avenues, is usually considered the end of Embassy Row.

-At Ward Circle, Massachusetts delineates the American University Park neighborhood from Spring Valley, passing to the north of American University.
-It crosses the Washington-Montgomery County, Maryland border at Westmoreland Circle.
-In Maryland, the road continues signed as State Highway 396, meandering through residential sections of Bethesda until terminating at Goldsboro Road (Maryland State Highway 614).
-Another section of Massachusetts Avenue, discontinuous from the one described above, lies on the east side of the Anacostia River.
-That section extends from 30th Street SE near District of Columbia Route 295, to Southern Avenue SE at the border between D.C. and Prince George's County.
+At Ward Circle, Massachusetts Avenue delineates the American University Park neighborhood from Spring Valley, passing to the north of American University.
+It crosses the border between Washington, D.C. and Montgomery County, Maryland at Westmoreland Circle.

+In Maryland, the road continues signed as Maryland Route 396, waving through residential sections of Bethesda until terminating at Goldsboro Road, also known as Maryland Route 614.
+Another section of Massachusetts Avenue, discontinuous from this one, lies on the east side of the Anacostia River.
+That section extends from 30th Street SE near District of Columbia Route 295, to Southern Avenue SE at the border between Washington, D.C. and Prince George's County.

-Other notable institutions located on Massachusetts Avenue include the Postal Square Building (which houses the Bureau of Labor Statistics and the National Postal Museum), The Heritage Foundation, Georgetown University Law Center, the Islamic Center of Washington, the Cato Institute, the Paul H. Nitze School of Advanced International Studies (SAIS), the Brookings Institution, the Peterson Institute, St. Nicholas Cathedral, and the Carnegie Endowment for International Peace.
-Numerous embassies and residences are listed on the National Register of Historic Places, and the National Trust for Historic Preservation makes its home on Massachusetts Avenue.
+Notable institutions

+Several notable institutions are located on Massachusetts Avenue, including: